programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Using Plotly Graph Objects vs. Plotly Express

-In addition to the underlying data structure, another key point to be aware of is that creating graphs with `plotly.go` typically requires much more code than making the same graph with `plotly.px`.
+Another key point to be aware of is that creating graphs with `plotly.go` typically requires much more code than making the same graph with `plotly.px`.

 Consider the following example: building a simple horizontal bar chart to show male vs. female homicide prosecutions.
 First, let's create a `DataFrame` which tallies prosecution counts by gender: